SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ### 10. Add the app router configuration
-Similar to the `svr` module, Cloud Foundry needs us to add a module descriptor for here as well.
+Similar to the `srv` module, Cloud Foundry needs us to add a module descriptor for here as well.

 :point_right: Add a `package.json` file in the `app` module to start this module as a independent  app router application within Cloud Foundry.